 - 6.1 We will generally offer you a home which meets the size needs of your household. - 6.2 If you are applying through CBL you will have your property size determined by the local authority.
 In general, we will make offers of accommodation based on the local authority assessment and under- occupation room rate ("bedroom tax") criteria.
-If you are expecting another child, we will take this into account. - 6.3 Except in the circumstances set out below we will not normally offer you a home bigger or smaller than you need and/or where you will be affected by the housing benefit underoccupation deduction ("the bedroom tax"). - 6.4 Some of the circumstances where we may offer you a home which is outside of the current size and type guidelines include: - You are downsizing from a larger home - You need a large family home of a type which is currently unavailable or is limited, and where the local authority agrees that the move would improve your current living circumstances - It is standard practice for the property type concerned, for example schemes of two-bedroom bungalows that are designated for people over 60 - There is a local lettings plan or planning requirement in place that allows us to do so - Where we consider our own residents to have an exceptional need due to serious health, social or disability issues and where that need has not been met through the Choice Based Lettings system - There is low/no demand for the home from other households who would meet the occupation size and type criteria - There is low demand for the home, and you are a separated parent who has regular care responsibilities, and this is having a significant impact on the health and well-being of your child(ren)
+If you are expecting another child, we will take this into account. - 6.3 Except in the circumstances set out below we will not normally offer you a home bigger or smaller than you need and/or where you will be affected by the housing benefit underoccupation deduction ("the bedroom tax"). - 6.4 Some of the circumstances where we may offer you a home which is outside of the current size and type guidelines include: - You are downsizing from a larger home. - You need a large family home of a type which is currently unavailable or is limited, and where the local authority agrees that the move would improve your current living circumstances. - It is standard practice for the property type concerned, for example schemes of two-bedroom bungalows that are designated for people over 60. - There is a local lettings plan or planning requirement in place that allows us to do so. - Where we consider our own customers to have an exceptional need due to the criteria listed in our exceptional transfer policy. - There is low/no demand for the home from other households who would meet the occupation size and type criteria. - There is low demand for the home, and you are a separated parent who has regular care responsibilities, and this is having a significant impact on the health and well-being of your child(ren).

-- Where a property has disabled adaptations and we are unable to let to an applicant requiring the adaptations who also meets the full bedroom requirement, we may under occupy to someone who needs the adaptations. - 6.5 Our adapted homes Where one of our homes has been significantly adapted for the needs of a disabled person, we will try to let the property to a person or household that requires the aids and adaptations.
+- Where a property has disabled adaptations and we are unable to let to an applicant requiring the adaptations who also meets the full bedroom requirement, we may allow someone who needs the adaptations to under occupy. - 6.5 Our adapted homes Where one of our homes has been significantly adapted for the needs of a disabled person, we will try to let the property to a person or household that requires the aids and adaptations.
 However, we recognise that the specific nature of many adaptations and individual customer needs may mean that re-use is not always possible.

-We will offer homes that may require new or further adaptations before your household moves in.
+If you require adaptations, we will offer homes that may require new or further adaptations before your household moves in.
 You will need to demonstrate that the tenancy will be sustainable for you and that the adaptations are possible by providing medical or supporting evidence.
-The tenancy will commence when ready to let and will not be held pending adaptations unless there is a funded agreement with the local authority.
+In some circumstances the property may not be suitable for adaptations and therefore we will assess your application in line with the local authority guidance and refer you back to the relevant local authorities Choice Based Lettings system.
+Where your new home requires significant adaptations and can be adapted to meet your needs, you will be expected to take the tenancy when it meets our lettable standard with the understanding this could be prior to the adaptations being completed.

-Creating sustainable and balanced communities - Some of our homes, particularly those that are newly built or those in rural areas, have planning, legal or funding restrictions, known as Section 106 agreements, that give priority to local people.
+6.6 Creating sustainable and balanced communities - Some of our homes, particularly those that are newly built or those in rural areas, have planning, legal or funding restrictions, known as Section 106 agreements, which give priority to local people.
 We let these homes in line with the agreements that are in place.
 In some circumstances we will also agree a local lettings plan for a neighbourhood.
+These are agreed in partnership with local authorities and other statutory agencies.